 Why we picked the Garmin Drive 51 LMT-S:

-The Garmin Drive is packed with features to navigate the road ahead, and it can even help you find the best food in town.
-The intuitive user interface makes getting to your destination a breeze, and clear turn-by-turn instructions take the guesswork out of guidance.
+Garmin’s Drive 51 LMT is packed with features to navigate the road ahead, and it can even help you find the best food in town.
+An intuitive user interface and clear turn-by-turn directions take the guesswork out of getting to your destination, even if you’re traveling in a city you’ve never been to before.

 The bright, 5.0-inch TFT navigation screen shows free lifetime traffic information, points of interest (such as gas stations and restaurants), and the names of each exit on your route via an “Up Ahead” feature.
 It also displays TripAdvisor ratings for restaurants, hotels, and other attractions.
 Finally, it helps keep you and yours safe by warning the driver of upcoming railroad crossings, animal crossings, dangerous curves, and even speed cameras.

 Even as smartphones continue to invade GPS device turf, Garmin knows the right features to add to make its product worth the price tag.
-If you are looking for a great all-in-one device to help navigate, keep you alert on the road, and help you feel at home in a new city, the Garmin Drive 51 LMT-S is an easy choice.
+If you are looking for a great all-in-one device to help navigate, keep you alert on the road, and help you feel at home in a new city, theis an easy choice.

 Why should you buy this: You’d rather talk to your GPS than poke a screen.